Gul1969/MentoredProject/README.md

 ### Deployment Success

-Before success there is much failure as evidenced by 12 failed Jenkins builds:
+Before success there is much failure as evidenced by these initial 12 failed Jenkins builds:

 .
 .